0oTinaKimo0/CSE230-final-keyboard/README.md

 ### Team: Tina Jin, Bill Hsu, Yi Zhang, Darlene Jiang
 ## Proposal
 #### Project Idea
 We intend to implement a playable piano keyboard with additional features like playing MIDI files or an interactive piano tutorial.
+To our knowledge, there is no existing implementation with Brick, although there are implementations of piano keyboards in Haskell.
+However, we are proposing a further goal of implementating a game or tutorial, which should be novel.
 #### Useful Packages
 We are going to utilize the [Brick](https://hackage.haskell.org/package/brick) library for the TUI, and the [Euterpea](https://hackage.haskell.org/package/Euterpea) library for playing individual musical notes.
 #### Plan and Goals